emilyb7/HTML-templating-with-Google-Apps-Script/README.md

 This readme explores how to visualise data from a Google Sheets Spreadsheet in a web app that can be run in the browser.

-The idea for this was borne out the need for a better visual tool for viewing and comparing data from applicants to the Founders & Coders bootcamp.
+The idea for this was borne out the need for a better visual tool for viewing and comparing data from applicants to the [Founders & Coders](www.foundersandcoders.com) bootcamp.
 Since a Google Form is used for the application itself, it made sense to continue to use Google products for the process of reviewing and selecting candidates.

 For my demo I use a more generic example of comparing applicants for a developer role.

-This readme assumes basic working knowledge of web development and of Google Sheets.
-Google Apps Script is a very powerful tool, and so this is a quick introduction to html templates for beginners.
+This readme assumes basic working knowledge of web development (HTML and JavaScript) and of Google Sheets.
+Google Apps Script is a very powerful tool, and so this is a quick introduction to HTML templates for beginners.

 ## Quick intro to writing scripts for Google Sheets

-This is a very quick explanation for people with no knowledge of Google Apps Script.
+This section provides a very brief explanation of Google Apps Script for those with little to no prior knowledge.

-Like macros in MS Excel, Google Apps Script (GAS) allows you to write scripts can read, edit and manipulate your spreadsheets.
+Like macros in MS Excel, Google Apps Script (GAS) allows you to write scripts that can read, edit and manipulate your spreadsheets.
 You can also do lots of other things with it, like read files from your Google Drive or send emails from your Gmail account.

 GAS is Javascript based and - if you're already familiar with Javascript - pretty easy to pick up.
 The syntax for interacting with your spreadsheet is similar to that for interacting with the DOM in vanilla Javascript.

+Instead of querying the DOM for HTML elements, you can access sheets, rows, columns and other ranges of data and their values.

 However, unlike regular client side JS, GAS is run server-side, i.e. on Google's servers.
 It can therefore be a lot slower than what we're used to with the browser.